A tradition of giving back.

 Each year, a new class of Holy Family University students departs campus empowered to make a difference in this world.
 During their final year at Holy Family, seniors join together in raising funds and organizing events to demonstrate their spirit, unity, and generosity.

 The Senior Class Legacy Campaign began with the Class of 2009, which raised funds to memoralize a beloved faculty member.
-Recent Senior Class gifts have included the Class of 2013's support of the renovation and expansion of the Campus Chapel, the Class of 2015's donation of 25 Adirondack chairs, the Class of 2017's donation of picnic tables and umbrellas, the Class of 2018's donation of charging stations, and the Class of 2019's support to purchase a new pool table in the Campus Center.
+Recent Senior Class gifts have included the Class of 2013's support of the renovation and expansion of the Campus Chapel, the Class of 2015's donation of 25 Adirondack chairs, the Class of 2017's donation of picnic tables and umbrellas, the Class of 2018's donation of charging stations, the Class of 2019's support to purchase a new pool table in the Campus Center, the Class of 2020's donation of charging stations, and the Class of 2021's donation of a new bench near the Nurse Education Building.

 The purpose of the Senior Class Legacy Campaign is to: